JimberSoftware/docs/devices/userdevices/userdevices.md

 # User Devices

 The "User Devices" section in our security platform provides an overview and management interface for devices associated with your users.
-Devices can range across various operating systems including Windows, Mac, and Linux.
+Devices can range across various operating systems including Windows, Mac and Linux.

 ### When are devices visible?